practicalli/neovim/docs/repl-driven-development/testing.md

 ## External test runner

-In a buffer or separate terminal session, start a test runner in watch mode.
+Open a terminal in Neovim or a separate terminal session to run start a test runner in watch mode.
 Tests run automatically when the code changes are saved

 Include the `:env/test` alias to include additional paths and dependencies for the test environment configuration, e.g. using additional libraries to run the tests such as mocking or human readable output.